flaime/DayViewJavaFX/README.md

 # DayViewJavaFX
-An projekt to create an day view as in calendar view that is light weight pure java/javafx and easy to use and *free*!
+DayViewJavaFX is an project that aims to create an day view (calendar) that is light weight, pure java/javafx, easy to use and **free**!